upup1904/aegl_ecr_pipeline/README.md

 	# and attach it to the role
 	- Milestone 4:  Cut back ecr_deployer permissions to minimum needed.
 	  #create a cloud trail that will capture events used by the service
+	  In Console, IAM, User, Choose to generate a policy.
+It will make you Choose "Generate policy based on CloudTrail events".
+You'll have to fill in details about region, account, and container you want the ECR grants to apply to

 ## Followups?
 	- How to use "environment" in github actions
-	- what is IMAGE_TAG for in "Build, tag, and push" - how dcan it change?
+	- what is IMAGE_TAG for in "Build, tag, and push" -- Answered, it's the docker image tag, like "latest"
+	- How to run the single job in Fargate as a "batch"